Top-Up Screen A/B Testing

 I used a banner to display the user’s spending from the previous month, along with a text button that lets them input the recommended amount with a single tap.

-Player 1 and Player 2 were each rolled out to 10% of users, while the remaining users saw the standard top-up screen as the control group.
+Variant A and Variant B were each rolled out to 10% of users, while the remaining users saw the standard top-up screen as the control group.

 (Top-up amount increased )